anthobarbarich/pc2020/content/boats-live-stream.md

 On this special occasion, **_200 lucky citizens_** will be able to attend the event for free and enjoy live concerts and DJ-sets, from boats.
 These boats will allow people to participate in the event in a corona proof way.

-Winners will be able to choose the 7 people who will join them on the boat - only from their restricted 10-person lockdown bubble (family, roommates, close friends).
+Winners will be able to choose 7 people that will join them on the boat - only from their restricted 10-person bubble (family, roommates, close friends).

 #### **IMPORTANT INFO**